Moviestar (Harpo song): Composition and recording

 Lyrically, the song follows an aspiring actor who has dreams of becoming a respectable and famous actor.
 The lyrics, written from a third-person perspective, reveals that this actor has only been featured in television commercials that do not match his aspirations.
 Themes of arrogance are also present; Harpo alludes to James Bond, Steve McQueen and James Dean as a comparison to this actor.
 Referencing his home country, Harpo featured a line about this actor traveling to Sweden to "meet Ingmar Bergman" who "just wasn't there."
 According to Sveriges Radio, this brought some depth to the song which otherwise would've been "a tragic song about a failed actor".

 Musically, the song is rather upbeat with a significant influence from both disco and Schlager music.
-It has a standard time signature of 4/4 and the majority of the composition is set in the key of A major but features significant modulations, that come in after each choruses.
+It has a standard time signature of 4/4 and the majority of the composition is set in the key of D major but features significant modulations, that come in after each choruses.
 In total, three modulations can be heard throughout the song.
 The song incorporates unconventional instrumentation through a triangle which prevails particularly during the intro and choruses.
 The song features a string arrangement written by producer Bengt Palmers, which in the eyes of Kjell Andersson "increased the popularity of the song drastically".
 They take up a significant portion of the song.
 Unusually, Harpo would not record a demo for the song.

 After taking the song to his producer Bengt Palmers, it was immediately rejected by him because "Palmers didn't know what to do with the song".
 The song was almost completely discarded had it not been for Sveriges Television wanting to shoot a documentary about how songs are produced in the studio.
 Since Harpo already had several hits, they wanted to use him for the recording.
 Having no other material, Harpo once again presented Palmers with the track, who this time accepted.
 Retrospectively, Harpo has stated that "it was Sveriges Television that made 'Moviestar' a hit, had it not been for them I would've most likely never recorded the song to begin with".

 "Moviestar" therefore marks an early example of when a recording session was entirely documented on film.
 The recording session for the song was held on 27 February 1975 at the EMI Studio in Skärmarbrink, a suburb of Stockholm.
 The backing vocals on the song were supplied by Anni-Frid Lyngstad of ABBA, who had several ties and connections to Palmers and Polar Music.
-Contrary to popular belief, Agnetha Fältskog was not present at the session; the second female backing voice came Lena Ericsson who also had ties to ABBA.
+Contrary to popular belief, Agnetha Fältskog was not present at the session; the second female backing vocalist is Lena Ericsson who also had ties to ABBA.
 Bengt Palmers did not think that the arrangement of the song was quite right by the end of the recording session so without the knowledge of Harpo, the following morning he re-recorded most of the musical backing with the help of several studio musicians.
 A Swedish-language vocal track was also recorded during this session.